* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Fearfulness, anxiety, and related behavior issues require counterconditioning and desensitization (and possibly medication) before the dog is able to learn.
 In other words, training by itself does not fix behavior issues.
 An experienced trainer, behavior consultant, and/or Veterinary Behaviorist may be necessary.
 It’s worth noting here that not all behavior issues are caused by trauma.
 Genetics, lack of proper socialization, health issues, and learning history are all factors.
 A puppy is not a blank slate, and these same factors apply to their development.
 Dogs experience stress, and those experiences affect their ability to learn.

-You may read about the “333 rule” for shelter dogs.
-Three days to rest and decompress.
-Three weeks to settle in and establish a routine.
-Three months to become integrated into the home.
 This is a general guideline, and some dogs may take longer to feel comfortable.
-Remember that shelter environments can be stressful for dogs, and they may simply need space and time to rest during their first few days home.
+Remember that shelter environments can be stressful for dogs.
+They may simply need space and time to rest during their first few days home!

-on rest and relaxation.
+Decompression refers to spending time away from frightening or triggering stimuli and focusing on rest and relaxation.
 The main focus of decompression is reducing baseline stress.
 Make sure your new dog’s needs are being met as far as nutrition and rest, or any medical care they may require.
 The first few weeks after your shelter dog comes home should be very low key.
 Avoid busy places (dog parks, cafe patios, friends’ houses, gatherings).
 It is best to limit human interactions to immediate family if possible.

 Go at your dog’s pace, especially if your shelter dog is fearful.
 Step into your dog’s shoes.
 Everything in your shelter dog’s world is new when they come home with you.
 Try to imagine how overwhelming it might be for them.
 Be patient and adjust your expectations so you can help your dog in each new situation they encounter.
+Provide lots of positive rewards along the way!

-It doesn’t have to be perfectly timed or rigid, but providing your newly adopted dog with a predictable daily routine may help them settle in faster.
+It doesn’t have to be perfectly timed or rigid—but providing your newly adopted dog with a predictable daily routine may help them settle in faster.
 If activities and social interactions are consistent and predictable, they may have an easier time.

-While your dog is adjusting to your home, start reinforcing behaviors that you appreciate.
-This is not the time to think about “obedience.”
 The easiest way to begin rewards-based training methods with your dog is to keep small containers of treats around the house.
 When you spot them doing something great, say “yes,” toss them a treat.
 By providing a treat, you are increasing the likelihood that the behavior will be repeated.
 This is how positive reinforcement works.

 Kathy Sdao’s See Mark And Reward Training (SMART) is the best example of this simple type of training.
 Eye contact, responding to their name, resting in one of the comfy spots you’ve made for them (a crate or a bed), are all great behaviors to reinforce.